Negotiating your taxi fare – A typical conversation with a taxi driver with Hebrew transliterations.

 *Ani mekaveh sh’yaish lecha kesef katan – I hope you have the right amount of money

 *Ki ain li odef – As I do not have any change

 He may suggest making a detour via the nearest shop to arrange some change…

 *Ani yachol le asot sivuv le makolet lakachat odef

 Put your foot down, this is not your problem, he must come up with the change.
-Suggest he drop you off at your destination (let's say your house), without paying him obviously, and you will wait a few minutes for him to arrange the change somehow and then he can bring it to you.
-This is what you'd say...
+If you suggest that he drop you off at your destination (let’s say your house), without paying him obviously, and you will wait a few minutes for him to arrange the change somehow and then he can bring it to you.
+This is what you’d say…

 -Ta’atzor li leyad habayit sheli, ve ani echakeh lecha kamma dakot, ad she ata mavi li et ha’odef.